fsantanna/fsantanna.github.io/click-drag-cancel.md

 > dragging, pressing escape should abort the drag and reset the object back to
 > its original position.

-He proposed solutions in three different implementation techniques:
+He proposed solutions using three different implementation techniques:
     Event listeners, Polling, and Process-oriented.
 For the process-oriented approach he uses his Esterel-inspired [Abro.js][2] and argues that it provides "a clear, explicit sequencing between the different states".

-Since he mentions [Céu][3] and since I'm currently working on its upcoming version, I felt motivated to also post a solution to the problem on it.
+Since he mentions [Céu][3] and since I'm currently working on its upcoming version, I felt motivated to also post a solution to the problem.
-The solution is similar and relies on the `paror` and `watching` constructs to safely abort behaviors that did not complete.
+The solution in Céu is similar to his, and uses on the `paror` and `watching` constructs to safely abort behaviors that did not complete.
-A small difference worth mentioning is that we rely on the deterministic scheduling semantics of Céu to eliminate the last state variable (`didDrag`).
+A small difference worth mentioning is relying on the deterministic scheduling semantics of Céu to eliminate a state variable (`didDrag`).

-Here's the complete solution and [accompanying video][4]:
+Here's the complete solution with [an accompanying video][4]:

 ```
 #include "int.ce"